Explore Azure Monitor Azure Cosmos DB insights

 404 Not Found |

-For a full list of status codes, consult the Azure Cosmos DB HTTP status code article.
+For a full list of status codes, see HTTP status codes for Azure Cosmos DB.

 Capacity

-As with the overview workbook, selecting the drop-down next to an Azure Cosmos DB resource in the Subscription column will reveal a breakdown by the individual containers that make up the database.
+As with the Overview workbook, selecting the dropdown next to an Azure Cosmos DB resource in the Subscription column reveals a breakdown by the individual containers that make up the database.

 Operations

-Select Operations at the top of the page and the Operations portion of the workbook template opens.
-It gives you the ability to see your requests broken down by the type of requests made.
+Select the Operations tab to open the Operations portion of the workbook template.
+You can see your requests broken down by the type of requests made.

-So in the example below you see that eastus-billingint
+In the following example, you see that eastus-billingint

-is predominantly receiving read requests, but with a small number of upsert and create requests.
-Whereas westeurope-billingint
+is predominantly receiving read requests, but with a few upsert and create requests.
+You can also see that westeurope-billingint

 is read-only from a request perspective, at least over the past four hours that the workbook is currently scoped to via its time range parameter.